Raziz1/Astable_Multivibrator/README.md

 In this circuit the capacitor charge time determines how quickly the LED oscillates.
 We can adjust how quickly the capacitor charges by adding a resistor in series.
 The resistor limits the amount of current that enters and leaves the capacitor.
 The RC time constant describes how quickly a capacitor charges to 63.2% of it's applied DC voltage.
 The RC time constant is described by the following formula in a simple RC circuit:
 * Time constant (Seconds) = Resistance (Ohms) * Capacity (Farads)

+Rather than doing math to determine a desired time constant we can fiddle with some values to see the outcomes of the circuits

+### OrCad PSPice
+Using OrCad PSPice to simulate the circuit below we can alter the values of the resistor and capacitor and see how it affects the time constant

 ## Parts